-In order to analyze $\Ronepl$ and assign minimal ordinal solutions to additive patterns of order $1$, a toolkit of ordinal arithmetic based on relativized Skolem hull-based notation systems $\Tt$ was introduced in \cite{W07a}.
-Here $\tau$ is intended to be either $1$ or an arbitrary epsilon number, which we often denote as $\tau\in\Ezone=\Ez\cup\{1\}$.
-This type of ordinal notation system builds upon a broad foundation developed mainly by Bachmann, Aczel, Feferman, Bridge, Sch\"utte, Buchholz, Rathjen, and Weiermann (see \cite{B55,Br75,B75,B81,R90,RW93}), and the introduction of \cite{W07a}.
-Variants of systems $\Tt$ that can be extended to stronger ordinal notation systems and arithmetic were provided in \cite{WW11}, starting with work by Buchholz and Sch\"utte in \cite{BSch76}.
-State-of-the-art notation systems of this classical type were introduced by Rathjen, culminating in a notation system for $\pionetwocanod$ \cite{R05}, and have recently been elaborated more completely for an analysis of the provably recursive functions of reflection by Pohlers and Stegert \cite{PS}.
+The analysis of $\Ronepl$ in \cite{W07b} and the assignment of minimal ordinal solutions to additive patterns of order $1$ in \cite{W07c} and \cite{CWa} rely on a toolkit of ordinal arithmetic based on relativized Skolem hull-based notation systems $\Tt$ and was introduced in \cite{W07a}.
+The parameter $\tau$ is intended to be either $1$ or an arbitrary epsilon number, which we often denote as $\tau\in\Ezone=\Ez\cup\{1\}$.
+This type of ordinal notation system builds upon contributions over many decades mainly by Bachmann, Aczel, Feferman, Bridge, Sch\"utte, Buchholz, Rathjen, and Weiermann (see \cite{B55,Br75,B75,B81,R90,RW93}, and the introduction of \cite{W07a}).
+Preparatory variants of systems $\Tt$ that can be extended to stronger ordinal notation systems and arithmetic were provided in \cite{WW11}, starting with work by Buchholz and Sch\"utte in \cite{BSch76}.
+The so far most powerful notation systems of this classical type were introduced by Rathjen, resulting in a notation system for $\pionetwocanod$ \cite{R05}, and have quite recently been elaborated more completely for an analysis of the provably recursive functions of reflection by Pohlers and Stegert \cite{PS}.